xufangzhi/Symbol-LLM/README.md

 ## 🔥 News

+- [2023/12/27] We are expected to release the Chat-version of Symbol-LLM in January.
 - [2023/10/08] 🔥🔥🔥 Model weights of Symbol-LLM are released at [🤗 HuggingFace](https://huggingface.co/Symbol-LLM/Symbol-LLM-7B-Instruct)!
 - [2023/11/15] We make the Symbol-LLM paper public !